 What routes feature Emirates’ new first class?

 The bad news is that Emirates only has a total of nine 777-300ERs featuring their new first class, and they don’t have any immediate plans to reconfigure existing planes (either 777s or A380s) with these seats.
+While the new 777-9s are supposed to feature these seats, let’s see if/when Emirates actually takes delivery of those jets.

-So in a way this first class product is a gimmick, since just a tiny percentage of their fleet features the seats.
+In a way this first class product is a gimmick, since just a tiny percentage of their fleet features the seats.

 - EK33/34 between Dubai and London Stansted